 This is a super fun party project for kids and adults.
 It can be simplified or expanded in so many ways.
 I made these at an annual picnic with hundreds of kids of all ages, and everyone caught on pretty quick.
 I did a couple demonstrations and then the ripple effect took place….before you knew it the older kids started showing the younger ones and so on and so on.
 Don’t you love it when that happens?

-this appears to be it.
+Side note: look, I am not advertising for anyone here, but I spent a good deal of time researching deals on pipe cleaners and this appears to be it.
 Of course, you can always buy cheaper at the craft store with a 40% off coupon (you know who I’m talking about!)…but if you are buying large quantities for a party, this online source has quality stuff at a decent price.
 Feel free to do your own research; I’m just trying to save some time.